jqhoogland/rationalia-starter/LW/Posts/'An objective defense of Bayesianism'.md

 chapter: null
 synchedAt: '2022-08-30T08:17:45.260Z'
 ---

-# 'An objective defense of Bayesianism'
+# 'An Objective Defense of Bayesianism'